S. Rajaratnam School of International Studies (RSIS)

 Programmes, Faculty and Student Enrolment

 The student enrolment has also diversified, with approximately 60% from overseas.
-Since 2000, the number of research programmes has increased from 3 to 13, while overall staff strength has grown from 28 to 150.
-RSIS presently has 4 full Professors and 9 Associate Professors-a healthy number considering our humble beginnings.
+Since 2000, the number of research programmes has increased from 3 to 19, while overall staff strength has grown from 28 to more than 150.
+RSIS presently has nine full Professors and nine Associate Professors-a healthy number considering our humble beginnings.

 RSIS also offers a wide range of executive and external teaching programmes.